6fdigital/silverstripe-siteinfo/Readme.md

 ##Overview

-A module for Silverstripe CMS to provide some further informations about the owner of a website.
+A module for Silverstripe CMS to provide further informations about the owner of a website.

   - Company1
   - Company2